Quick Lunches for a Healthy Immune System

 Protein is a critical part of every lunch, because it makes you feel full longer.
 Many people automatically think of meat options, but there are plenty of healthy vegetarian proteins as well.
 Lentils, chickpeas, tofu, or peanut butter can be great options depending on your personal dietary restrictions.
 If you do choose animal proteins, opt for lean meats like chicken breasts, fish, eggs, or dairy products like cheese or yogurt.
 Protein-rich lunch ideas might include a Mediterranean grain salad with lentils, tomatoes, and feta cheese; sushi rolls with vegetables and chicken; a pita sandwich with hummus and vegetables; or sliced cheese on crackers.

 When it comes to making quick healthy lunches, beverages are often an afterthought.
 Unfortunately, that can leave you or your kids grabbing whatever is convenient at school or on the go.
 Because some lunchrooms stock up on sugary sodas, this can lead to bad choices.
 Instead, plan beverages thoughtfully.
 A carton of fat-free or low-fat milk is a protein-rich option that includes calcium to build strong bones.
-Water, natural juices, or iced tea are other smart options.
+Water, juices with no added sugars, or iced tea (hold the sugar there, too!) are other smart options.
 Before choosing, check the nutrition labels carefully.
-Sports drinks, certain juices, and even diet soda often contain high amounts of added sugar that are harmful to your body.
+Sports drinks, some juices, and diet soda often contain high amounts of sugar and other additives that can be harmful to your body.

 It is important to always pack a healthy lunch regardless of what’s on the schedule that day.
 Nutritious lunches give you a mid-day boost of energy and the support your immune system needs.
 For more tips on how to boost your immune system and keep your family healthy, visit CareSpot Urgent Care online today.